An Overview of Stevens-Johnson Syndrome

 Medical malpractice allegations could also arise if a patient is wrongfully diagnosed with a disease that he or she does not actually have, resulting in the administration of a medication that results in SJS or TENS due to an allergic reaction.

-Even drug manufacturers can be held liable if they fail to property notify the public of a significant risk or higher incidence of SJS or TENS.
+Even drug manufacturers can be held liable if they fail to properly notify the public of a significant risk or higher incidence of SJS or TENS.
 This should be stated on the medication’s label.

 Consult a Medical Malpractice Attorney in Washington D.C.

-The Law Offices of Dr. Michael M. Wilson, M.D., J.D. & Associates has litigated cases involving Stevens Johnson Syndrome to a successful conclusion.
+The Law Offices of Dr. Michael M. Wilson, M.D., J.D. & Associates has litigated cases involving Stevens-Johnson Syndrome to a successful conclusion.
 We are knowledgeable and experienced in this area and can help you fight for fair compensation after you or a loved one has suffered from SJS or TENS due to malpractice.
 Our firm can also fight for wrongful death compensation if you have lost a family member because of such negligence.

 Contact us today at (202) 223-4488 for a free initial consultation!